Choosing the best tent heater can be a challenge. There are many different types of heaters, each with pros and cons.

 Most camping heaters are generally pretty quiet.
 However, you run into problems when you need a noisy generator to power your tent heater.

-After a long day of fishing or hiking, all you want to do is crawl into your tent and relax.
-But, unfortunately, loud irritating noise can completely destroy the quiet atmosphere around you, so keep this in mind when purchasing a heater.
+After a long day of fishing, kayaking, or hiking, you only want to crawl into your tent and relax.
+But, unfortunately, loud irritating noise can destroy the quiet atmosphere around you, so keep this in mind when purchasing a heater.

 The heat your tent heater produces is measured in BTU (British Thermal Units) for gas heaters and watts for electric heaters.
 The more, the merrier (or hotter).